 - Parents may check the current warranty coverage of a laptop at the Apple Selfsolve website.

-- The Apple warranty does not cover “physical damage” such as damage due to liquid in the laptop or damage due to dropping of the laptop.
+- The Apple warranty does not cover “physical damage” such as damage due to liquid in the laptop, a cracked screen, or damage clearly due to dropping of the laptop.

 - Details provided here are for informational purposes only; please verify the warranty coverage when you purchase the laptop.